Unit 3: Advanced Topics & Disease Prevention¶

 In the United States, approximately 40% of cancer cases and nearly 50% of cancer deaths among adults are attributable to modifiable factors.
 The largest single contributor is tobacco, but even after excluding smoking, about 1 in 5 U.S. cancers are linked to excess body weight, physical inactivity, unhealthy diet, and alcohol.

-(If that number feels both hopeful and a bit overwhelming, that's a normal response.)
+If that number feels both hopeful and a bit overwhelming, that's a normal response.

-For DIY Learners
+| For DIY Learners |

-Applying this to yourself: If reading about cancer prevention brings up fear or anxiety, that's completely normal.
-This is an emotionally loaded topic.
-Here's what might help: the same habits you're already working on for longevity (exercise, healthy eating, good sleep, managing stress) are also the most evidence-based cancer prevention strategies.
+| Applying this to yourself: Reading about cancer prevention can bring up fear or anxiety.
+This is an emotionally loaded topic, so it helps to focus on what you can control: the same habits you're already working on for longevity (exercise, healthy eating, good sleep, managing stress) are also the most evidence-based cancer prevention strategies.
 You don't need a special "cancer prevention protocol."
-You need to keep building the fundamentals.
-That's empowering, not scary: you're already doing something meaningful.
+You need to keep building the fundamentals. |

-The empowerment frame
+The empowerment frame¶

-Before we go any further, let's establish the most important principle for this entire chapter:
+The most important principle for this entire chapter:

 Empowering, not fear-inducing.